eScholarship/journal-transporter-ojs-plugin/README.md

 ## Data Object Mapping

 All mapping of data objects to JSON is defined in the classes located in `Classes/Builder/Mapper/DataObject`.
-At its core, this consists of a mapping configuration, but a `postMap()` method is also available to process the data after mapping.
+At its core, this consists of a mapping configuration, but `preMap()` and  `postMap()` methods are available to process the data object before and after mapping.

 Different contexts can be defined in the children of the `AbstractDataObjectMapper` alongside the mapping.
 Contexts allow certain mapped fields to be excluded or included in the constructed data.
 By default, all fields are included